Improving Multimodal Large Language Models Using Continual Learning: Introduction

-Here, we study mitigating the loss of linguistic abilities in the popular LLaVA MLLM using continual learning (CL) techniques designed to mitigate catastrophic forgetting~\cite{parisi2019continual}.
-In CL, a sequence of non-stationary tasks is learned, where we treat the first task as already learned by the base LLM followed by new VL tasks.
-We study these methods in two paradigms.
-In the first, we seek to recreate LLaVA 1.5 while mitigating linguistic forgetting through our methods, and in the second, we sequentially learn each VL dataset in the LLaVA recipe.
+{Finally, a general multimodal learning system must continuously acquire new multimodal capabilities without sacrificing both pre-existing linguistic and acquired multimodal capabilities.
+In CL, a sequence of non-stationary tasks is learned continuously.
+We treat the first task as the unimodal pre-training task already learned by the base LLM, followed by new VL tasks.
+We study two paradigms.
+In the first, we seek to recreate LLaVA 1.5 while mitigating linguistic forgetting through our methods.
+In the second, we sequentially learn each VL dataset in the LLaVA recipe, evaluating the model’s incremental acquisition of multimodal skills without degrading previously learned capabilities.}

-\textbf{This paper makes the following contributions:} \begin{enumerate}[noitemsep,nolistsep] \item Using the original LLaVA 1.5 training recipe, we study linguistic forgetting in 9 MLLMs, including 5 built on the Pythia family of LLMs to study the role of model scales and instruction tuning on such linguistic forgetting.
+\paragraph{This paper makes the following contributions:} \begin{enumerate} \item Using the original LLaVA 1.5 training recipe, we study linguistic forgetting in 9 MLLMs, including 5 built on the Pythia family of LLMs to study the role of model scales and instruction tuning on such linguistic forgetting.

 \item We study the effectiveness of 5 mitigation techniques for reducing linguistic forgetting and show that the best method improves accuracy for NLG, NLU, and VL tasks compared to the naive LLaVA recipe (see Fig.~\ref{fig:visual-abstract}).